mugahed94/Hotel-Management-System/README.md

 ### Non-functional Requirements
 - Performance:
+The application should update the interface on interaction within 2 seconds.
+The database should be normalized to prevent redundant data and improve performance.

 - Security:
 secure connection to the server should be ensured.
 Also users passwords should be hashed before stored.

 - Reliability:

 - Availability:
-This web app need to be compatible with Firefox and Google Chrome - the most popular web browsers.-
+This web app need to be compatible with Firefox and Google Chrome - the most popular web browsers.

 - Usability:
 This web app can be accessed via wide range of computer platforms as it works via web browsers making it
 compatible with most operating systems.